 Simple to run

 Another advantage of hydroponics is simple training processes.
-Since the use of the system is fairly consistent and troubleshooting is restricted, managers can formulate their training fairly easily.
+Since the use of the best hydroponic systems is fairly consistent and troubleshooting is restricted, managers can formulate their training fairly easily.

 Cons of hydroponics

 Good Agricultural Practices (GAP) are easier with hydroponics.
 Other styles of certification favor aquaponics producers.
 Organic hydroponics, with its use of a nutrient solution, is no longer seen as a trustworthy candidate for organic certification.
 The grower who needs to be certified should understand that some organic hydroponics fertilizer preferences might help.